sannijesufemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 export PATH=${PATH}:/action - This display the current path and affix it with the content ':' and the directory path '/action.

 echo $PATH | tr ":" "\n" | wc -l - This display the number of PATHS within a directory on the next line.

+printenv - This display all the global/environment variables

+set - This display all local variables and environment variables, and functions